Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme-polish.txt

 History
 ~~~~~~~

+4.3
+- Improved compatibility of "Improved Cheat Menu" with Iwdification and SCS

 4.2
 - Added compatibility with Pecca's Infinity UI++ for "Improved Cheat Menu"
 - Added quick filters for the cheat menu lists (areas, items, spells, stores and creatures) to